Ontario Fishing & Hunting Regulations

 All non-residents of Ontario require an Outdoors Card and current Fishing Licence.
 Non-residents under the age of 18 may fish without a license if accompanied by a licensed adult family member.
 Any fish caught are part of the limit of the person with the licence.

-Should you wish to purchase your Ontario Fishing Licence on line prior to your arrival, you can do so by clicking on the Ministry of Natural Resources website.
+Should you wish to purchase your Ontario Fishing Licence on line prior to your arrival, you can do so by clicking on the new Ministry of Natural Resources Licensing website.

 We open for the fishing season on the 3rd Saturday in May for Walleye, Northern Pike, Smallmouth Bass and Lake Trout.
 Angling for Muskellunge opens the 3rd Saturday in June and our fishing season for all species ends in early October.
 Our Fall Bear Hunt occurs the first two weeks in September, our Fall “Cast n’ Blast” – Fishing/Grouse Hunting packages are available starting September 15th and our Moose Hunt is conducted the second week in October.